-Adrienne Marquand hails from Montana, where she discovered her love for acting at the ripe old age of 5.
-Eventually her zeal for performing brought her to Los Angeles, where she earned a B.A. in Theatre at the University of Southern California.
-LBSC welcomed Adrienne into its ranks during the summer of 2011 when she played the bearded Sir Hugh Evans in The Merry Wives of Windsor.
-She will next be seen on the stage of the Richard Goad Theatre as Paulina in The Winter’s Tale and most recently portrayed Katharina in The Taming of the Shrew and Maria in Twelfth Night.
-Other LBSC shows include Romeo & Juliet, A Christmas Carol and Sherlock Holmes and the Hound of the Baskervilles.
-Adrienne joined forces with two other company members to co-direct and star in an all-female production of The Complete Works of William Shakespeare (abridged) [revised], which will be revived in April 2013.
-She lent her vocal talents to the LBSC’s Audio Theatre on the Web in A Christmas Carol, Lights Out and The Shadow, as well as staged readings of The Wizard of Oz and Alice in Wonderland.
-During the summer of 2012 she acted as the Artistic Director of the Go Shakespeare summer day camp for kids and teenagers.
-Other Shakespeare acting credits include Beatrice Much Ado About Nothing, Viola in Twelfth Night and Biondello in Taming of the Shrew.
-When not managing a private tutoring company, Adrienne auditions for countless film, television and commercial projects.
-She is currently working on multiple webseries and soon hopes to direct a film on which she has been collaborating for the past year.
-When not acting, Adrienne can be found enveloping herself in Middle Eastern culture, decoupaging and traveling.
+Adrienne Marquand hails from Montana, where she discovered her love for acting at the age of five.
+Her zeal for performing brought her to Los Angeles, where she earned a B.A. in Theatre from the University of Southern California.
+LBSC welcomed Adrienne into its ranks during the summer of 2011, when she played the bearded Sir Hugh Evans in The Merry Wives of Windsor.
+Since then she has appeared in seven main-stage productions at the Richard Goad Theatre, including The Winter’s Tale, Twelfth Night, Romeo and Juliet, A Christmas Carol and Sherlock Holmes and the Hound of the Baskervilles.
+Her favorite role to date was Katharina in The Taming of the Shrew.
+She has also lent her vocal talents to LBSC’s Audio Theatre on the Web in numerous productions, including A Christmas Carol, Lights Out and The Shadow, as well as staged readings of The Wizard of Oz and Alice in Wonderland.
+Adrienne teamed up with two other LBSC members to co-direct and star in the unique all-female production of The Complete Works of William Shakespeare (abridged) [revised], which they presented three years in a row to rave reviews and sold-out houses.
+Outside of LBSC, Adrienne has enjoyed directing young actors at the Go Fame Youth Theatre Company (also located in Long Beach), where she also acted as Artistic Director of the Go Shakespeare Arts Exploration day camp for two years.
+When not performing both onstage and in front of the camera, Adrienne works as a freelance writer/producer and manages her own online health and wellness business with Arbonne International.
+She enjoys traveling, crafting, and spending time with her loved ones--many of whom she met at LBSC!
 Learn more at www.imdb.me/adriennemarquand or on Facebook at www.facebook.com/adriennemarquand.
-She is currently represented by The Polygon Group and Committed Artists Entertainment.

 Amy has been in several East West Players’ Studio Lab Projects, TeAda's Delicious Reality, and I Have a Voice, solo pieces performed in Vancouver, Canada.
 She is a company member of the Hereandnow Theater Company.